tankh99/tp/docs/UserGuide.md

 Format: `reportf [sd/DATE] [ed/DATE]`

 - Note that`sd/` and `ed/` expect dates and not datetimes
-- By default, if either `/sd` or `/ed` are left blank, their values will default to the minimum and maximum datetimes respectively
+- By default, if either `/sd` or `/ed` are left blank, their values will default to the minimum and maximum datetime respectively

 **Examples**
 1. `reportf` - Generates a report using all appointments
 ![alt text](<images/reportf/0a_reportf.png>)
-1. `reportf sd/2024-02-18` - Generates a report with all appointments that start from 18 Feb 2024
+1. `reportf sd/2024-02-18` - Generates a report with all appointments that start on 18 Feb 2024
 ![alt text](<images/reportf/0b_reportf_withsd.png>)
 1. `reportf ed/2024-02-20` - Generates a report with all appointments that end before 20 Feb 2024
 ![alt text](<images/reportf/0c_reportf_ed.png>)
-1. `reportf sd/2024-02-18 ed/2024-02-20` - Generates a report with all appointments that start from 18 Feb 2024 and end before 20 Feb 2024.
+1. `reportf sd/2024-02-18 ed/2024-02-20` - Generates a report with all appointments that start on 18 Feb 2024 and end before 20 Feb 2024.
 ![alt text](<images/reportf/0d_reportf_sd_ed.png>)

 **Notes**
-1. When filtering using `reportf`, the appointments list is also filtered.
-This is intended behaviour because the patient feedback report data is entirely dependent on the Patient and Appointment lists.
+1. When filtering using `reportf`, the appointment list is also filtered.
+This is the intended behaviour because the patient feedback report data is entirely dependent on the Patient and Appointment lists.
 2. `reportf` allows for loose date ranges.
-E.g. there is an appointment from 18 Feb to 20 Feb 2024.
+E.g., there is an appointment from 18 Feb to 20 Feb 2024.
 Calling `reportf sd/2024-02-19 ed/2024-02-21` will include this report.

 ### Clearing all entries : `clear`